 But it only makes things worse. *sighs* Licking your lips gives you instant relief… and two minutes later they feel even drier than before!

 Blame it on saliva.
 Saliva makes moisture evaporate, drying out lips even more.

 2. Wear Lip Balm

-3. Wear Sunscreen
+3. Wear Sunscreen Every Day

 4. Wear Hydrating Lippies And Glosses

-Go to the doctor.
-If you’ve tried everything and nothing worked, you need the help only a professional can give you.
-So, go on and book an appointment.
-Dry lips can also be a symptom of an underlying condition, such as a vitamin deficiency.
-Your doctor will be able to tell what’s wrong and prescribe the appropriate treatment to get you and your lips well again.
+I know you think I’m exaggerating this, but dry lips can also be a symptom of an underlying condition, such as a vitamin deficiency.
+Your doctor will be able to tell what’s wrong and prescribe the appropriate treatment to get you and your chapped lips well again.